1 Day Prague Itinerary: 24 Hours In The Czech City

 To start your day, take a tram up to the Pohořelec tram stop.
 You will go past the “castle stop” by two stops, but you can go to the viewpoint and then walk down to the castle.

-Here are the must-see sights during your walking tour, in the order that you will visit them:
+Here are the must-see sights during the morning of your walking tour, in the order that you will visit them:

 Lunch

 I recommend getting lunch between the castle and the bridge.
-There are lots of touristy spots if you want something easy, or go a few blocks off the main streets, and you will run into the smaller, local spots.
+There are lots of touristy spots if you want something easy, or go a few blocks off the main streets for smaller, local spots like on Nerudova Street or the quiet streets around St. Nicholas Church..
 It’s pretty easy to find small local restaurants when you aren’t near the clock or the castle, but most of them only take cash.

 Here are the foods you should try during your 1 day in Prague: